CCMA Certification Exam Review & Study Guide

 One benefit the CCMA holds over other MA certifications is that the CCMA offers two options for eligibility.
 One requires completing a full Medical Assisting training program, while the other requires only 1 year of relevant work experience (in the last 3 years).
 So, if you are a current medical assistant looking to expand your opportunities through certification, CCMA could be your best option.

-As always, be sure to check with your current or future employer to make sure they recognize the CCMA certification.
+As always, check with your current or future employer to ensure they recognize the CCMA certification.

 Key Advantages of CCMA Certification